iana-org/dnssec-keytools/docs/ksr-processing.md

 The input to the KSR validation process is the KSR to be validated, KSR(n), as well as the last processed SKR, SKR(n-1).

 ### Verify KSR header

 - **KSR-DOMAIN**: Verify that the KSR domain name is correct.
 - **KSR-ID**: Verify that the KSR ID is unique.
 This requires a list of all previously seen KSRs.
+- **KSR-SERIAL**: Verify that the KSR serial is unique and incresing for the  KSR ID.
+This requires a list of all previously seen KSRs with the current KSR ID.

 ### Verify KSR bundles